nischalhp/nanna-mane/content/home/musings.md

 +++
-# A Recent and Upcoming Talks section created with the Pages widget.
-# This section displays recent talks from `content/talk/`.
+# This section displays recent talks from `content/musings/`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = true  # This file represents a page section.